kunupat/aws-solution-architect-associate-certification-notes/README.md

 ## Other Notes

 ### AWS services that are specific to a region
+- This list is not complete
-The below AWS services are specific to a AWS region.
+- The below AWS services are specific to a AWS region.
 E.g. If you plan to launch AWS EC2 instances in multiple regions, you'll need to create a security group in each region:
 1. Security Groups
 2. IAM Keys

 ### AWS services that are *NOT* specific to a region
+- This list is not complete
 1. IAM Roles
 2. [Amazon S3](#simple-storage-service)
 3. Lambda functions can do things globally (e.g. access S3 buckets globally)